1. Home>

 Introduction

-Picar is the Spanish verb for "to chop, to string, to bite, to itch".
+Picar is the Spanish verb for "to chop, to sting, to bite, to itch".
 It is an irregular verb.
 Read on below to see how it is conjugated in the 18 major Spanish tenses!

 Similar verbs to picar include: morder.